Shankarri/LIRI_Bot/README.md

     * You can also enter an optional count value at the end of the command line like
     * Example - node liri.js concert-this backstreet boys count-3

-    * count-3 will limit the results display to 3 in the terminal, Since this is optional you can leave it as blank also
+    * 'count-3' will limit the results display to 3 in the terminal, Since this is optional you don't have to enter this.

+    * If the count, is not mentioned then By default first 10 results are shown.

-2. 'node liri.js movie-this '<movie name here>'
+2. 'node liri.js movie-this <movie name here>'

    * Example - node liri.js movie-this harry potter